d2Dreamer/d2Dreamer/README.md

 UK Based Full Stack Developer, involved in the Cryptosphere since 2013 and building in it ever since.

 Current Projects:
-- TowneSquare - Web3 Social Media Platform built on Solana & Aptos.
+- TowneSquare - Web3 Social Media Platform built on Aptos.
 - Mining Central - Cryptocurrency Mining Company, bringing mining to Cloud for people to enter the industry without having to run the hardware themselves.

 Past Projects: